 Multi-RASCS is a collaborative project across multiple universities to understand what contributes to parental efficacy in racial-ethnic socialization across Asian American, Latinx, African-American, and White parents of adolescents.

-Collaborators: Riana Anderson (University of Michigan), Keita Christophe (Wake Forest), Shawn Jones (Virginia Commonwealth University), Lisa Kiang (Wake Forest), and Howard Stevenson (University of Pennsylvania)
+Collaborators: Riana Anderson (University of Michigan), Keita Christophe (Wake Forest), Shawn Jones (Virginia Commonwealth University), Lisa Kiang (Wake Forest), & Howard Stevenson (University of Pennsylvania)

 VOCES is a study to understand how COVID-19 and stress impacts psychological and academic functioning in Latinx youth and the cultural resilience factors that serve to protect youth.